jfernsler/ASRS_Classifier/README.md

 Included in this repository are only the test datasets for size considerations.

 ### Clustering
-The reduced data contains nearly 40,000 unique anomaly listings.
-These were all converted to text embeddings (using a BERT model) and clustered with KMeans by similarity into 15 groups.
+The reduced data contains nearly 40,000 unique anomaly listings/combinations.
+These were all converted to text embeddings (using a distilBERT model) and clustered with KMeans by similarity into 15 groups.
 These groups (named 0-14) were used as labels for the narrative data.

 ### Classification
 Finally the narrative data was used to fine tune a BERT classifer on the 15 labels.

 ### Results
 Given limited hardware and training time, the model achieves roughly 50% success rate in classifications.
 Random choice across 15 labels would yield 6.6% success.